MichaelMullet/100-days-of-code/log.md

 **Thoughts:** My first time applying everything I've learned!
 Not going to lie, it was disorienting trying to do it on my own.
 Lots of Googling and reviewing the [freeCodeCamp course](https://www.freecodecamp.org/learn/responsive-web-design/)!

+### Day 3: May 27, Thursday

+**Today's progress**: I added the project to GitHub and integrated git version control.
+You can follow my progress [here](https://github.com/MichaelMullet/tributePage.git)!
+I also worked with layout and design, and changed the tribute content to be about my favorite coffee shop, Five Lakes Coffee. this is where I jumped from `starterPage.html` to `fiveLakesTribute.html`.

+**Thoughts:** Getting proper layout was tough, and I tried to implement flexbox in my CSS.
+I might have to review flexbox and grid so I can properly implement them in my site.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)